-The results displayed in figures 8 and 9 show the overall results concerning objective cross-cultural differences, as represented from the methods used in this study.
+The results displayed in figures 8 and 9 show the first results concerning objective cross-cultural differences as represented from the methods used in this study.

 Figures 8a and 8b show the concentration of events across metric segments performed by Argentinians and Brazilians, for the musical stimulus chacarera.
 As such, it is expected that Argentinians reflect a kind of model for the metrical engagement.
-Figure 9, shows the difference between figure 8a and 8b, implemented as a simple subtractive operation where the results of Argentinian subjects are subtracted from the results of Brazilian subjects for every histogram bin.
-Therefore, for every metric segment, positive results reflect that Argentinians performed more changes of directions than Brazilians.
-Conversely, negative results indicate that Argentinians performed less changes of directions than Brazilians (or that Brazilians performed more).
+Figure 9, shows the difference between figure 8a and 8b, implemented as a simple subtractive operation of the results of Argentinian subjects minus the results of Brazilian subjects.
+Therefore, for every metric segment, positive results reflect that Argentinians performed more changes of directions than Brazilians, negative results indicate that Argentinians performed less changes of directions than Brazilians (or that Brazilians performed more).

 Fig. 8a.
-Density of directional events across 1 bar (12/8), music style chacarera, Argentinian subjects.
+Density of directional events across 1 bar (12/8), chacarera for ARGENTINIAN subjects.
 8b.
-Density of directional events across 1 bar (12/8), music style chacarera, Brazilian subjects.
+Density of directional events across 1 bar (12/8), chacarera for BRAZILIAN subjects.
 The shades of gray indicate the proportion of events associated with each PCA components.